 Students interested in becoming network design specialists should focus on earning a bachelor's degree in a computer-science area, such as information science or information management systems.
 Coursework typically includes systems design, systems security and database management.

 As with most computer specializations, there is certification available for those in network design.
 Network systems manufacturers and IT professional organizations offer certification and certification training courses.
 Coursework for certification may include network implementation, system performance and design fundamentals.

 Computer network architects made a median annual salary of $109,020 in 2018, according to the BLS. obs in this field are expected to increase by 9% between 2018-2028.

 Web development specialists create user-end applications that can be used on websites or system-end applications that can be used on servers or in conjunction with software or database programs.
 They often work with a web development team, specializing in a specific area of development, such as HTML markup or coding.

 While there are no specific educational requirements for developers, most employers require a combination of training and experience.
 Technical schools, colleges and universities offer certificate and degree programs in web development.
 Coursework includes computer programming licenses, application development, database design and server-end scripting.

-According to the BLS, web developers had a median annual wage of $64,970 in 2015.
-The BLS predicts that employment for web developers will grow at a faster-than-average pace of 27% from 2014-2024 as the popularity of electronic commerce continues to expand.
+According to the BLS, web developers had a median annual wage of $69,430 in 2018.
+The BLS predicts that employment for web developers will grow at a much faster-than-average pace of 13% from 2018-2028 as the popularity of electronic commerce continues to expand.

 With the exception of web development specialist, which generally calls for a combination of postsecondary training and experience, most other specialist positions require a bachelor's degree in an appropriate area of computer science.
 Various professional certifications are available and can act in testament to your professionalism and abilities.
 Employment opportunities for all computer specialists are projected to increase at rates faster than the national average for all occupations.